SparkWorksnet/sparkworksrest/docs/ParticipatorySensingApi.md

 # create an instance of the API class
 api_instance = sparkworks_client.ParticipatorySensingApi(sparkworks_client.ApiClient(configuration))
-publish_data_list_dto = sparkworks_client.ListOfParticipatorySensingDataAPIModel() # ListOfParticipatorySensingDataAPIModel | List of PublishDataDTO to be published to a participatory sensing resource.
+publish_data_list_dto = sparkworks_client.PublishDataListDTOAPIModel() # PublishDataListDTOAPIModel | List of PublishDataDTO to be published to a participatory sensing resource.

 try:
     # Publish data to a Participatory Sensing Resource.